microsoft/botframework-components/generators/generator-conversational-core/README.md

 # generator-conversational-core [![NPM version][npm-image]][npm-url]
-> test generator for conversational core preview bot template
+> Yeoman generator for instantiating a bot template using the Conversational Core components.

 ## Installation